 Do travel insurance providers check medical records?

-When you buy travel insurance, you’ll need to answer questions about any current or pre-existing medical conditions you may have truthfully.
+When you buy travel insurance, you’ll need to truthfully answer questions about any current or pre-existing medical conditions you may have.

-But does this mean that travel insurance providers have an automatic right to check your medical records?
+But can travel insurance providers look at your medical records?
 What do medical records have to do with travel insurance?
+Read our guide to find out.

-When you buy travel insurance, you’ll need to answer questions about any current or pre-existing medical conditions you may have truthfully.
+When you buy travel insurance, you’ll need to truthfully answer questions about any current or pre-existing medical conditions you may have.

-But does this mean that travel insurance providers have an automatic right to check your medical records?
+But can travel insurance providers look at your medical records?
 What do medical records have to do with travel insurance?
+Read our guide to find out.

 Last Updated